FilterItTool/.github/README.md

 FilterIt is a tool that helps you parse and filter query strings easily.
 You can use it on both the front-end and back-end sides of your app.

 ## Front-end Usage
-On the front-end side of your app, you can use FilterIt to build dynamic query strings that can be used to filter data on the server-side.
+On the front-end side of your app, you can use FilterIt to build dynamic query strings that can be used to filter data on the server side.
 Here's a simple example of usage:
 ```javascript
     const filter = new FilterIt();
     filter.Equal('id', 20).OrEqual('id', 22).SortBy('age');